amirkarimi/cake-blog-posts/01-apply-settings-using-sbt-auto-plugin/blog-post.md

   )
 ```

-But you have to take care of that and add the plugin-specific common settings on the project for which the plugin is enabled.
+But you have to be careful to add those plugin-specific common settings to the projects for which the plugin is enabled.

-You can have SBT to do that for you.
-You can ask SBT to enable an auto plugin for projects based on .
+Fortunately we can have SBT to do that for us.
+You can ask SBT to automatically enable a plugin only for projects on which another specific plugin is enabled.
 This is possible using SBT **auto plugins**.

 Create an Scala file (with `.scala` extension) in your `project` directory which extends `AutoPlugin`.
 That's how you create SBT auto plugins: